 In my experience, it is always relationships that make the most difference – relationships in which empathy, mind-mindedness, compassion and sensitivity to another’s feelings are at the centre.
 The psychological attitude and skills of parents and how they interact with children makes a big difference, as do the attitudes and capacities of professionals such as therapists, teachers and social workers.
 We need to build a psychological legacy for future generations and that is just what is being challenged at the moment.

 Would you like to learn more?

-This five-hour mini course introduces new research into the brain and nervous system – highlighting important insights into the effects of early experiences, which can directly inform your work with children and young people.
+This mini course introduces new research into the brain and nervous system – highlighting important insights into the effects of early experiences, which can directly inform your work with children and young people.

 This mini course will help you to make sense of the lives of children and young people who are struggling – identifying the characteristics and effects of trauma, abuse and neglect, and setting out ways to shift behavioural patterns and build resilience.